ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Methods

 \subsection{Triggering}

 }

-When inserting the backdoor in the compiler, the triggers that become available are more complex, because we have access to a full Turing machine, rather than just traditional neural-network layers.
+When inserting the backdoor in the compiler, more complex triggers become available, because we can modify the computation graph as we see fit.
 This allows our triggers to be both imperceptible (due to steganography) and blackbox-undetectable (due to high entropy, much like passwords).

-The basic premise of all the triggers we demonstrate is a binary sequence of repetition.
-Given, for example, a one dimensional input \(\underline{x}\) of length \(N\), where \(\mathcal{X}\) is the set of possible inputs:
+The premise of all the triggers we demonstrate is a binary sequence of repetition.
+Given, e.g., a one dimensional input \(\underline{x}\) of length \(N\), where \(\mathcal{X}\) is the set of possible inputs: